rshap91/home_credit_loans/Notes.md

   - Label Encode binary features and OHE multiple categorical ftrs
     - _Make sure to drop categories that are not in the test set!_
     - check out df.align?
+  - Aggregate to Training Dataset Level

 __NOTE__: Do 1 dataset at a time to save processing time and memory.

 # Model Prep
+  - Merge All Datasets
+  - Align columns to the TEST dataset
+  - Fill/Drop Nas
   - Look for correlations
   - Feature Engineering
   - Feature Selection